Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Shearwater's median taxpayer income was $43,275 and average income was $53,365 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average of that year.
-The Rest of Tas., however, had a median income of $47,358 and an average income of $57,384 during the same period.
-Based on Wage Price Index growth since financial year 2022, current estimates for Shearwater's median income would be approximately $49,260 and average income would be around $60,745 as of September 2025.
-According to the 2021 Census, incomes in Shearwater fall between the 7th and 9th percentiles nationally for households, families, and individuals.
-Income analysis shows that the predominant cohort in Shearwater consists of 31.6% of locals (692 people) with incomes in the $400 - $799 category, which differs from patterns in the surrounding region where the $1,500 - $2,999 range dominates at 28.5%.
-After accounting for housing costs, 86.5% of income remains in Shearwater, ranking at the 11th percentile nationally.
+The median taxpayer income in Shearwater was $43,275 and the average was $53,365 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is below the national average of $49,689 (median) and $59,358 (average).
+Based on a Wage Price Index growth of 9.6% since financial year 2023, current estimates would be approximately $47,429 (median) and $58,488 (average) as of September 2025.
+According to the 2021 Census, household incomes in Shearwater fall between the 7th and 9th percentiles nationally.
+The majority of residents, 31.6% or 682 people, have a personal income ranging from $400 to $799 per week, which differs from regional patterns where those earning $1,500 to $2,999 dominate at 28.5%.
+After housing costs, 86.5% of income remains in Shearwater, ranking at the 11th percentile nationally.

 Frequently Asked Questions - Income